varadhbhatnagar/Blockchain-Insight/caseStudies/bitcoin.md

 According to Wikipedia:

->>Bitcoin is a cryptocurrency and worldwide payment system.[9]:3 It is the first decentralized digital currency, as the system works >>without a central bank or single administrator.[9]:1[10] The network is peer-to-peer and transactions take place between users >>directly, without an intermediary.[9]:4 These transactions are verified by network nodes through the use of cryptography and recorded >>in a public distributed ledger called a blockchain
+>Bitcoin is a cryptocurrency and worldwide payment system.
+It is the first decentralized digital currency, as the system works without a >central bank or single administrator.
+The network is peer-to-peer and transactions take place between users directly, without an >intermediary.
+These transactions are verified by network nodes through the use of cryptography and recorded in a public distributed >ledger called a blockchain

-#### Bitcoin Transactions:
-Bitcoin transactions are made by digitally ~~exchanging~~ ~~anonymous~~, heavily ~~encrypted~~ hash codes across a peer-to-peer (P2P) network.
-The P2P network monitors and verifies the transfer of Bitcoins between users. ~~~Each user's Bitcoins are stored in a program called a digital wallet~~, which also holds each address the user sends and receives Bitcoins from, as well as a private key known only to the user.

 <a name="block"></a>
 ### Block